jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 |25  | Road work			| Traffic signals (26)      							|
 |27 | Pedestrians            | Go straight or left (37)                   |

-The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
+The model was able to correctly guess 2 of the 5 traffic signs (see below for details), which gives an accuracy of 40%.
 This does not compare favorably to the accuracy on the test set, which is 0.916.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+Provide the top 5 softmax probabilities for each image along with the sign type of each probability

-The code for making predictions on my final model is located in the 49th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 22nd cell of the Ipython notebook.

-For the 1st image, Expected label is Speed limit (30km/h) (1), correct label predicted with very high probability 0.999
+For the 1st image, the expected label is Speed limit (30km/h) (1), and the correct label is predicted with very high probability 0.999

 ![alt text][test1-predictions]